Skip to main content

 B

-According to data from the Cost Observatory of the Ministry of Transport, Mobility and Urban Agenda (Mitma), if in 2020 the fuel of a single articulated general cargo vehicle that has traveled 120,000 kilometers per year has meant 31,600 euros of annual cost, in 2021 the same route has involved 42,888 euros.
-For a company with a fleet of four vehicles, the national average, the annual expenditure amounts to 171,332 euros, and for a fleet of eight it amounts to 343,104 euros per year.
-This is an increase that anticipates further rises in the prices of the shopping basket, since most of the products are moved by road.
+According to data from the Cost Observatory of the Ministry of Transport, Mobility, and Urban Agenda (Mitma), if in 2020 the fuel for a single articulated general cargo vehicle that traveled 120,000 kilometers per year cost €31,600 annually,in 2021 the same journey cost €42,888.
+For a company with a fleet of four vehicles, the national average, the annual cost amounts to €171,332, and for a company with eight vehicles, it amounts to €343,104 per year.
+This increase in costs is expected to lead to further rises in the price of the shopping basket, as most products are transported by road.

 Brent

-Faced with this situation, the Valencian Federation of Transport and Logistics Entrepreneurs (FVET) warned yesterday in a statement the scenario is "worrying" because the price escalation does not stop.
-According to data provided by this federation, in December 2021 the price of fuel stood at 1.35 euros per liter, and this translates into 4,725 euros per month per vehicle onlyin this concept.
+Faced with this situation, the Valencian Federation of Transport and Logistics Entrepreneurs (FVET) warned yesterday in a statementthat the situation is "worrying" becausethe price hike shows no sign of stopping.
+According to data provided by this federation, in December 2021, the price of fuel stood at €1.35 per liter, which translates into€4,725 per month per vehiclefor this itemalone.

-The average price of a liter of diesel stood last week at €1.444, equaling the level set in September 2012 as an all-time high.
-Filling a 55-liter tank of diesel already amounts to about 79.4 euros.
+The average price of a liter of diesel fuel stood at €1.444 last week, matching the all-time high set in September 2012.
+Filling a 55-liter tank of diesel fuel now costs around €79.40.

 News from La Razón.es